Vienna terror attack: 'Islamist' motive suspected in deadly shootings | DW | 03.11.2020

 Some 1,000 police officers have been deployed across Vienna in the wake of the shootings, which began late Monday outside the city's main synagogue.
 Police said there were "suspects armed with rifles in six different locations" across the city.

-Two men and one women died in the attack, while at least 15 people were hospitalized.
+Two men and two women died in the attack, while at least 15 people were hospitalized.

 "This is the hardest day Austria has seen for many years," Nehammer, as he urged citizens to stay indoors.
 He also said children would not be required to attend school on Tuesday.